TheNextGuy32/peace-of-westfalia/rules.md

 #### Combat Heresy

-At the beginning of Combat Heresy, all Players secretly either place a cube of their color in their hand or don’t.
+At the beginning of Combat Heresy, all Players secretly either place a cube of their color in their hand or don't.
 Players that reveal a cube place their cube in Combat Heresy and engage in the following actions in order.
 Players that did not reveal a cube place two of their cubes in Engage in Diplomacy and Wage War.

 ##### Player Conversion